 We individualize our approach to each client and develop flexible service plans in partnership with them.
 We use data to make decisions and improve our services, which are delivered by persons knowledgeable of cultural, language, and ethnic differences.
 We build on the strengths of each client to develop their capacity to succeed, keeping their family closely involved whenever possible.

 Our budget is drawn primarily from government contracts for youth programs, with additional support from foundations, corporations, special events and private contributions.
 We are taking innovative steps to become self sufficient by operating a growing portfolio of social enterprises—businesses which serve a double bottom line: to create good jobs for low income residents while bringing in funds to support our nonprofit mission.

 What else makes Southwest Key unique?

-Southwest Key is one of only three nonprofits in Austin to be accredited by the Council on Accreditation, the nation's leading human service accrediting body.
+Southwest Key has been recognized by the United Nations Human Rights Council, the League of United Latin American Citizens and UnidosUS (formerly NCLR) as a leader in the fields of human services for immigrants and the Latino community.
+We are also accredited by the Council on Accreditation, the nation's leading human services accrediting body.
 We employ creative staff members across the country who represent the cultures of the youth we serve.
-Southwest Key was recently ranked #4 among the Top 25 Hispanic Nonprofits in America by Hispanic Business Magazine.
+Southwest Key was ranked #4 among the Top 25 Hispanic Nonprofits in America by Hispanic Business Magazine.